ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab02.md

 ### Calculate the minimum of 4 numbers

 In this part of the lab you will write a program that compares 4 input numbers and prints out the smallest one.

-You should base the program on the example programs provided to you that compare fewer inputs.
+**You should not use the *min()* function in C++ algorithm library or any other outside function that performs the minimum operation for you.
+Instead, you should base the program on the example programs provided to you that compare fewer inputs.**

 Start by examining the given examples, also described below:

 <b>min2.cpp</b>